Protein – What Is Protein?

 2. Milk, Egg, & Cheese

 Foods like dairy milk, low carb egg, and low carb cheese are also complete proteins.
-Therefore, you can also eat these on a low carb diet to help make sure you meet your daily calorie requirements for protein.
-Milk does contain a milk sugar called lactose.
+Therefore, you can eat some of these on a low carb diet to help meet your daily calorie requirements for protein.
+However, milk contains a milk sugar called lactose.
 So, while milk may be off limits or greatly reduced for a low carb or keto diet, cheese is not.
-When cheese is processed, the lactose is essentially eliminated making most cheese lactose free.
+When cheese is processed, the lactose is essentially eliminated making most low carb cheese lactose free.

 3. Fruits, Vegetables, & Nuts